-Floating on the London Stock Exchange (LSE) has become an increasingly attractive option for firms, with regional group Knights among those to take advantage of the faster growth opportunities provided by opening a firm up to investors such as private equity funds.
-Knights has now made 11 acquisitions since its initial public offering (IPO) in 2018, with investors powering the group’s rapid expansion.
+Floating on the London Stock Exchange (LSE) has become an increasingly attractive option for firms, with regional group Knights Solicitors LLP among those to take advantage of the faster growth opportunities provided by opening a firm up to investors such as private equity funds.
+Knights, which describes itself as the UK’s largest commercial practice without an office in London”, has now made 19 acquisitions since its initial public offering (IPO) in 2018, with investors powering the group’s rapid expansion.

 Why should you consider firms’ partnership structures when applying for a training contract?

 The type of partnership a firm has is an important factor to consider when considering making an application.
-“The form of remuneration model can impact on the culture of the firm and therefore the experience of trainees and associates,” explains Hanh.
-“If candidates want to succeed at a firm and stay there in the long term, they will need to be prepared to embrace the culture because it will determine how they progress.
+“The form of remuneration model can impact on the culture of the firm and therefore the experience of trainees and associates,” explains a Charles Russell Speechlys LLP partner.
+“If candidates want to succeed at a firm and stay there in the long term, they'll need to be prepared to embrace the culture because it will determine how they progress.
 Candidates should consider which culture will meet their career aspirations.”

 A firm’s choice of reward structure could also have an impact on the quality of training that trainees receive.
-“The nature of the particular model could dictate partner behaviour and the work more junior members are going to get,” warns Hanh.
+“The nature of the particular model could dictate partner behaviour and the work more junior members are going to get,” warns one partner.
 “Working as a junior at a firm that rewards a more individual approach may necessitate getting on the right side of the right partners to get the work you want.
-That must be true to some extent in any firm, but I imagine it is more acute in ‘eat what you kill’ practices.
-It would probably also impact on performance reviews and therefore qualification and promotion prospects.
+That must be true to some extent in any firm, but I imagine it’s more acute in ‘eat what you kill’ practices.
+It’d probably also impact on performance reviews and therefore qualification and promotion prospects.
 The hours expectation on juniors is always higher at an ‘eat what you kill’ firm, as the associates are – to a degree – commodities for the partner to drive hard to earn more and get rewarded more.
-That is not necessarily a negative, but is an example of how the remuneration system will have a direct affect”.
+That isn’t necessarily a negative but is an example of how the remuneration system will have a direct affect”.